brightonyoung/tie-it-all-together/README.md

 # Tie It All Together

-## Steps of the Process
+## Steps of the Process to Building & Deploying Your Capstone App

 STEP 1.
 Ideation
   a.
-What problem needs to be solved and what solution can you imagine for it?
+What problem needs to be solved?
+  b.
+What solution can you imagine for it?
 STEP 2.
 MVP/v0.0.1
   a.
 What’s the bare bones version of this solution?
 STEP 3.
 Identify Data Needs